Nuno-Jesus/Make-A-Make/README.md

 	<image src=images/graph_2.png>
 </div>

 But this is ugly and unnecessary since the pattern is always the same.
 Let us use the newly learn variables to clean this up!
+You can find the code in the [code/example-3](/code/example-3/) folder:

 ```Makefile
 OBJS := hello.o bye.o highfive.o # Dependency list of the 'all' rule